JorgeFOR/Sales_Insigths/README.md

 Data Analysis Using Power BI
 ============================

-After similar cleaning dashboards are produced and inserted in the correspondent pbix file
+After similar cleaning dashboards are produced and inserted in the correspondent pbix file in this repository